cesipy/cesipy.github.io/posts/torch-autograd.md

 ```

-Here all the operations are accumulated to a large computational graph.
-Calling the final `loss.backward()`, the gradient is calculated for all operations.
-This converges to a lower avg loss of around 5 after 25 epochs.
+here all the operations are accumulated to a large computational graph. calling the final `loss.backward()`, the gradient is calculated for all operations. this converges to a lower avg loss of around 5 after 25 epochs.
 <figure>
     <img src="/posts/res/2025-11-25-11-05-52.png" width=300 >
 </figure>